JoshMU1020/Reminiscence/README.md

 ![Code UML Diagram](images/472_final_UML.png)

-**Explaination:**
+**Explanation:**

-The class UML diagram depicts a visual explaination of the main application of the MyScrapbookApp python script.
+The class UML diagram depicts a visual explanation of the main application of the MyScrapbookApp python script.
 The role of this script is the be the entry point of the application.
 It inherits from Kivy's Screen Manager class to manage all screens who are initiated by the build function.

 When the program starts, the MyScrapbookApp() class initializes the ScreenManager and adds various screens to it including the welcome, mainMenu, viewPages, and PageCreation screens.
 This class also manages global functions related to some of the screens.